 How N26 helps you support local businesses

-At N26, we understand shopping locally is important.
-That’s why N26 debit cards are designed to help you pay quickly and contactlessly at the stores in your neighborhood—and make secure internet purchases from your favorite online retailers.
+At N26, we understand why shopping locally is important.
+That’s why N26 debit Mastercards are designed to help you pay quickly and contactlessly at the stores in your neighborhood—and make secure online purchases on your favorite local online shops.

 All our cards feature contactless NFC technology, so you can minimize the amount of time you spend at the cash register—simply tap and go.
 You can also link your card with the Google Pay or Apple Pay apps and make in-store payments using your phone.
 Plus, when you shop online with your N26 card, your purchases are protected by Mastercard’s 3D Secure technology.
 This extra authentication step helps to prevent fraud.
 So you can order click-and-collect groceries with added peace of mind.